 The deadline for applying for OSAP is 60 days before the end of a student's study period during any given academic year.
 For example, if your study period ends on April 21, the last day to apply for OSAP is February 17, however, it is recommended that you apply as early as you can.
 The sooner you apply, the sooner you can ensure that there is ample time to process your application, receive your funding assessment and know how much OSAP funding you will receive.

 Where can I get specific information about my OSAP application?

 Once you have applied for OSAP, you can log into your account at any time to check the status of your application.
 In addition to your account, there is a lot of helpful information on the OSAP website .

 If you still have questions or you need additional help with OSAP, please contact George Brown's Financial Assistance Office.
-They have locations at St. James and Casa Loma campuses and can be reached via email at FinAid@georgebrown.ca.
+They can be reached via email at FinAid@georgebrown.ca.
 Throughout the year, if there are any changes to your personal, financial or academic situation, you must report these changes to the Financial Assistance Office as soon as possible.

 Why did I receive multiple funding deposits?